Mikaela/mikaela.github.io/pages/matrix.markdown

 but regardless [still happens in all versions after that](https://github.com/matrix-org/synapse/issues/8629).
 If you are affected, your best bet is to
 `/upgraderoom {{site.matrixLatestRoomVersion}}` in developer mode enabled in `/devtools`, which is a bit distruptive operation as all your users have to join the upgraded version and all homeservers involved must support it.

-You shouldn't just trust me or the variable on this site on what is the latest version, [consult the Spec](https://spec.matrix.org/latest/rooms/#complete-list-of-room-versions) and add [Version Checker](matrix:u/version:maunium.net) or [Fluff Generator](matrix:u/+:jae.fi) or [their sibling](https://github.com/maubot/rsvc) to your room and once they join, `!servers upgrade {{site.matrixLatestRoomVersion}}` replacing the {{site.matrixLatestRoomVersion}} with your target version.
+You shouldn't just trust me or the variable on this site on what is the latest version, [consult the Spec](https://spec.matrix.org/latest/rooms/#complete-list-of-room-versions) and add [Version Checker](matrix:u/version:maunium.net) or [their sibling](https://github.com/maubot/rsvc) to your room and once they join, `!servers upgrade {{site.matrixLatestRoomVersion}}` replacing the {{site.matrixLatestRoomVersion}} with your target version.

 #### How about DAG splits?